Zhangjiajie: Government

-The current CPC Party Secretary (chief) of Zhangjiajie is Guo Zhenggui and the current Mayor is Liu Ge'an.
+The current CPC Party Secretary (chief) of Zhangjiajie is Guo Zhenggui and the current mayor is Liu Ge'an.

 Transportation

 The Zhangjiajie Hehua International Airport services scheduled service to major airports in China.
 It is about 5 km away from the downtown and 30 km away from Wulingyuan Scenic Area.
-There are domestic flights available between Zhangjiajie and other cities, such as Changsha, Beijing, Shanghai, Guangzhou, etc. Flights between Zhangjiajie and Seoul and Busan are also available.

 Rail

 Zhangjaijie is served by two railway stations.
 Zhangjiajie railway station is on the Jiaozuo–Liuzhou railway.
 Zhangjiajie West railway station opened in 2019 on the Qianjiang–Changde railway.

 Roads

 Due to tourism, the G5513 Changsha–Zhangjiajie Expressway links provincial capital Changsha and Zhangjiajie.